Plan for Canterbury 2023-2025

 Building positive and enduring relationships with mana whenua, the business community, central government, and our wider communities will play a key part in achieving our goals this term.

 In working alongside mana whenua, a joint understanding of what partnership means will be important.
 The Forum wants to grow its collaboration with Te Rūnanga o Ngāi Tahu as the Treaty partner in the region, as well as with the 10 Canterbury Papatipu Rūnanga.
-We are keen to explore what enabling mechanisms we have to assist the 10 Rūnanga with engaging and collaborating with us on the key issues for our region and communities.
+We are keen to explore what enabling mechanisms we must assist the 10 Rūnanga with engaging and collaborating with us on the key issues for our region and communities.

 We must also focus on strengthening our relationships with Ministers and Members of Parliament.
 We can do this by: